MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/update-a-prompt-of-an-sap-hana-table.md

 :::info

 Changesets are used in this workflow.
-For information on how to create and use changesets see [Changesets](/docs/common-workflows/modeling/changesets.md).
+For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).

 `schemaEdit` is required to be `true` if this changeset ID is used to create or update schema objects through the corresponding APIs (tables, facts, attributes, hierarchies, transformation, partitions, and functions).